hashkat/hashkat/docs/keywords.md

 ####'random' follow model
 Causes agents to follow other agents randomly; if the number of agents is set to constant and this method is on, you will achieve an Erdos-Renyi degree distribution (Poisson distribution).

+####'ranks' section
+**(type: n/a)** The section of the input file where the agent tweet, retweet, and follow ranks are defined and modified.

 ####rates
+**(type: n/a)** Every agent must have rates set for tweeting and following.
+These rates will be updated after a month passes by in the simulation; as mentioned previously the number of months in the simulation are determined by a constant value defined for a month = 30 · 60 · 24.

+####'rates' section
 **(type: n/a)** This parameter does not need to be changed nor removed.
 Used to point to the global add rate for the simulation.
 This defines the global rates part of the input file.

-####rates
-**(type: n/a)** Every agent must have rates set for tweeting and following.
-These rates will be updated after a month passes by in the simulation; as mentioned previously the number of months in the simulation are determined by a constant value defined for a month = 30 · 60 · 24.

 ####region
-**(type: n/a)** This section of the input file is for declaring different regions where the agents in the network are ‘from’.
-When an agent is created, where the agent is ‘from’ is selected randomly with weights that can be set.
-Here you can set the weights for many different parameters, all of which is explained below.
+**(type: n/a)** The geographical location of an agent, which is randomly selected with weights that can be set in a network ismulation.

 ####region_add_weight
 **(type: double)** As mentioned above, when an agent is added into the network, we randomly generate where they are from.
 The weights set for each region declares the probability of an agent being from a specific region.
 The weights for